BaseMax/eitaa-forwarder/README.md

-# Eitaa Extractor
+# Eitaa Forwarder

-Eitaa Extractor is a Go-based web scraper designed to extract posts from Eitaa channels.
-It retrieves post details such as text, images, videos, timestamps, and metadata (e.g., forwarded or reply information) and saves them to a JSON file.
+Eitaa Forwarder is a Go-based web scraper designed to extract posts from Eitaa channels.
+It retrieves post details such as text, images, timestamps, and metadata (e.g., forwarded or reply information) and saves them to a JSON file.
 The project includes Docker and Docker Compose configurations for easy deployment and scheduled scraping via a cron job.

 ## Features

 - Scrapes posts from a specified Eitaa channel.
-- Extracts post details including text, images, videos, timestamps, forwarded posts, and replies.
+- Extracts post details including text, images, timestamps, forwarded posts, and replies.
 - Saves scraped data to a JSON file.
 - Supports configuration via CLI arguments or a .env file.
 - Includes Docker Compose setup for running the scraper and scheduling tasks with cron.